If you manage contractors through Remote in Russia and need urgent assistance, please contact your Remote representative.

 Mothers with infants below a year old are entitled to at least 30 minutes of nursing time every day.

-Employers are obligated to grant at least 10 days of paid paternity leave to employees upon request within 90 days after the employee’s partner’s delivery.
+Employers are obligated to grant at least 10 days of paid leave to employees upon request within 90 days after the employee’s partner’s delivery.

 Additionally, employees can request an entire year of childcare leave for a child aged below eight, compensated by the government at a rate equivalent to KRW 1.7 million ($1,489.47).

 Employees can request to have their working hours reduced to between 15 and 30 hours to focus on their academic career, for up to an entire year.

 Employee contracts can only be terminated if a just cause is established, such as dishonesty, negligence, fraud, or any other work-related offences, otherwise, prior notice must be provided before terminating an employee.

 Employers are required to provide at least 30 days’ prior notice before terminating an employee, except if the employee is contracted to work for less than three months or has committed an intentional offence that sets back the employing organization significantly.

 Employees who have worked for at least an entire year are entitled to a severance package equivalent to a month’s wages for every year of continuous employment with the employer.